biagasparino/python-job-scraper/README.md

 ---

-❗ Notes:
+🤝🏻 Acknowledgements:

 This project was inspired by the **Python Job Listings Scraper** challenge from roadmap.sh.

 The implementation, code structure, and documentation in this repository were developed independently as part of my learning journey.

+---

-This project depends on the availability of the Fake Python Jobs website.
+❗ Note: This project depends on the availability of the Fake Python Jobs website.
 If the website is temporarily unavailable, the GitHub Actions workflow may fail even though the code is correct.

 ---

 # 👩🏻‍💻 Author

-Developed by Bianca Gasparino de Campos as part of my software development portfolio.
+Bianca Gasparino de Campos

-I'm currently focused on learning:

-- Python
-- Backend Development
-- APIs
-- Automation
-- Web Scraping
-- Software Engineering

 Thank you for visiting this repository!